tomszilagyi/tomszilagyi.github.io/_pages/id.md

 As an industrial software engineer, most of my professional output cannot be made available to the general public.

 You can reach me by [email].
-You are encouraged to make use of my [PGP public key].
+You are encouraged to use my [PGP public key].

 [public repos]:     https://github.com/tomszilagyi